Close

 Emotional Support Animals

-Emotional Support Animals (ESAs) are animals whose presence verifiably reduces the impact of a disability, beyond the benefits of a pet, through its relationship with the owner.
+Emotional Support Animals (ESAs) may be a reasonable accommodation.
+(ESAs) are animals whose presence verifiably reduces the impact of a disability, beyond the benefits of a pet, through its relationship with the owner.
+Eligibility for ESAs is determined on a case-by-case basis by the Student Accommodations and Accessibility Office.

 Students must complete the following steps for their ESA to be approved to be on campus.